top of page

 2.)
 See that underneath all the labels, we are all made up of the same stuff, whatever you want to call it; elements, atoms, consciousness.

-I want to live in a world where everyone feels welcome to be exactly as they are.
-A world where people lift you up when you fall, and everyone knows that things are only good when everyone prospers.
-This whole concept of "making a profit" should be thrown out the window.
+This whole concept of "profit" should be thrown out the window.
 Profits have robbed us of our humanity: we let Nestle take clean water out of Michigan to sell back to us in plastic bottles while the residents of Flint Michigan are poisoned.
 We continue to produce gross quantities of plastic, despite also knowing that it is ending up in the ocean and will eventually end up back in our bodies as micro-plastics.
 We accept that workers across the globe work for starvation wages in order for us to have the latest technology.
-Here in Chicago, we have neighborhoods in poverty because of historic, systemic racism, and we do not do nearly enough to level the playing field, while people downtown make six figure salaries and escape to their north suburban homes every night.
+Here in Chicago, we have neighborhoods in poverty because of historic, systemic racism, and we do not do nearly enough to level the playing field, while people downtown make seven figure salaries and escape to their north suburban homes every night.
 Billionaires exist!
 We accept a story that says, "Billionaires made it! if you just pull yourself up by your bootstraps and work hard, that could be you!"
 But that kind of wealth should not be hoarded by a single individual.
-With all the things mentioned above - they are all the result of a paradigm that has been fed to us since we were in diapers.
-But there are other lenses that could replace the profit-motivated one we currently use....
+Seriously.
+Elon Musk currently has 485 BILLION DOLLARS.
+Come on.

 What lens should we use?